Len Brown: Mayor of Manukau City

 Brown announced his candidacy for the Manukau City mayoralty in 2006, Barry Curtis announced that he would not be running for re-election, and Brown's main opposition were former Olympic runner Dick Quax and radio personality Willie Jackson.
 Brown resigned from Wynyard Wood in 2007 to focus on his candidacy full-time.
 In August 2007, both Quax and Brown were polling "neck and neck".
 Brown ran on several policies, including; capping rates at the cost of inflation, increasing public transport, and working with youth in the region.

 Brown won the election in October 2007 with more than 32,000 votes; his next closest rival Dick Quax had less than 18,000, and the election was humorously termed a 'Lenslide' by some.
 He was sworn in on 26 October 2007 at the Manukau City Council hall.

 On 31 May 2008 he suffered a heart attack, while at a music awards ceremony.
 The condition arose from a previously unrecognised congenital heart problem and Brown was admitted to Auckland Hospital.
-Brown had successful heart bypass surgery two days later and made a full recovery, returning to mayoral duties after a few months.
+Brown had successful coronary artery bypass surgery two days later and made a full recovery, returning to mayoral duties after a few months.
 His wife acknowledged that the attack was not stress-related, but rather a family issue, with Len's mother having died from a heart attack at 47.